Navigating the Online Update website

 Which grade level(s) should be selected for a course?

 The grade level(s) selected for a course should be an indication of the grade level(s) to which the course content was designed.
 The selected grade level(s) should not be a representation of the grade level(s) of the students who may enroll in a course.
-Students in grade levels not selected for an “a-g” course may still take these courses and use them toward satisfying the “a-g” subject requirements.
+Students in grade levels not selected for an “a-g” course may still take the course and use it toward satisfying the “a-g” subject requirements.

 Does a change in textbook require the submission of a new complete course content description?